 Go back to your Cloudflare homepage and click on your website.Click on the Crypto icon at the top of the page to configure your Cloudflare SSL settings.

-On the Crypto page, select the Full (Strict) SSL setting if you already have SSL configured on your website.
-If you want to use Cloudflare’s SSL, choose the Full SSL setting.
+On the Crypto page, choose the Full (Strict) SSL setting if you already have SSL installed on your website.
+If you wish to use Cloudflare’s SSL, select the Full SSL setting.

 4. Configure Cloudflare caching settings

 Next, click on the Caching icon at the top of the page to configure your caching settings.

 Fixed your Browser Cache Expiration setting to 1 month, or select Respect Existing Headers if you’ve already configured caching on your origin server pannel.

 Now that you’ve configured Cloudflare CDN Setup , the next step is to check that it is working properly.
 In your browser, open a new tab and visit GTMetrix.
 Then, enter your website’s URL in the search field and click the span style=”background-color: #eee”>Analyze button.